 Your child’s education rights at a glance

 - Stay in school on a full day schedule.

-- Receive individualized instruction to meet his or her unique needs.
+- Receive individualized instruction to meet their unique needs.
 Your child’s unique needs can include challenging behaviors.

-- Receive the supports and services he or she needs to succeed.
+- Receive the supports and services they need to succeed.